PyMVPA/PyMVPA/doc/source/classifiers.rst

 it makes no sense to recompute kernel matrix, if only a classifier (not kernel) parameter (e.g. ``sigma_noise``) was changed.
-Another similar usecase: for :ref:`null-hypothesis statistical testing <example_permutation_test>` it might be needed to train classifier multiple times on a randomized set of labels.
+Another similar usecase: for :ref:`null-hypothesis statistical testing <example_permutation_test>` it might be needed to train classifier multiple times on a randomized set of targets.

 Only classifiers which have ``retrainable`` in their ``__tags__`` are capable of efficient retraining.
 To enable retraining, just provide